 Although lions found in residential areas usually have to be killed, "This one is considered a special case," the warden said in the story.
 The cat hadn't made any menacing gestures, such as hissing or growling, and it's likely it was just lost or had been pushed out of a nearby territory, he continued.

 Dealing with lions that wander into town can be frustrating.
 What usually happens is they get shot in the name of public safety.

 In some cases shooting the lions is the only solution.
 But in others it may be possible to return them to the wild.

 I've suggested before that DFG hold training programs for law enforcement on dealing with lions.
-Wardens won't always be around to help with these encounters.
-There's a big warden shortage in the state now and this may already be a problem.

 We also need a team of experts to develop new ideas to protect humans and lions when they bump heads.